ch-bj/lgs-person-data-processor-service/README.md

 # LGS Person Data Processor Service

-Reference implementation, wrapping the lwgs-person-data-processor library and implementing the "LWGS Suchindex Client".
+Reference implementation, wrapping the [lgs-person-data-processor](https://github.com/ch-bj/lgs-person-data-processor) library and implementing the "LGS Suchindex Client".
 Service allows to process and seed personData to the central search index, part of Landesweite Grundstückssuche (LGS).
 Data is consumed via a RESTfull interface, and passed on through Sedex after successful processing.
 The service allows either full or partial syncs.